starkinfra/sdk-php/README.md

 ### Query PixClaims

-You can query multiple Pix Claims according to filters.
+You can query multiple Pix claims according to filters.

 ```php
 use StarkInfra\PixClaim;